xwshiba/IntegratedChatRoom/README.md

 # SimpleChatRoom

 This app is a single page application that involves multiple logged in users.
 Users can send messages, view logged in users, and receive messages without refreshing the page.
+This project intentionally avoids any web framework to demonstrate understanding for web fundamentals.

 ### Details
 - The HTML will load a static JS file bundled and transpiled with webpack and babel